 Name of Complainant:

 Student's School and Class:

 Address:

 Email Address: Phone Number(s):

-Name(s) of Parent/Legal Guardian: i none rumber(s).
+Name(s) of Parent/Legal Guardian:

 Address(es):

-Phone Number(s):

-Email address(es): Filone Number(s).
+Email address(es): Phone Number(s):

-Dates of Alleged Discrimination: discriminated against you as atheres.
+Dates of Alleged Discrimination:

-Names of the person or persons you believe discriminated against you or others:
+Names of the person or persons you be lieve discriminated against you or others:

-Please describe in detail the incidents of alle that may have information regarding the alle eged discrimination, including where and when the ged discrimination.
-Attach additional pages if nece incidents occurred.
-Please name any witnesses essary.
+Please describe in detail the incidents o f alleged discrimination, including where and when the in cidents occurred.
+Please name any witnesses

+that may have information regarding the alleged discrimination.
+Attach additional pages if necess sary.

-Please describe any past incidents that may be related to this complaint.
+Please describe any past incidents that may be related to this complaint

+nease describe any past incidents that

-I certify that the information provided in this report is true, correct and complete to the best of my knowledge.
+I certify that the information provided in this report is true, correct and complete to the best of my / knowledge.

 Signature of Complainant Date

-Complaint Received By: Compliance Officer Date
+Complaint Received By:

+Compliance Officer Date